- Planting & Care

 - Personality: The medium-sized fruit has a very firm, crisp texture, and fine-grained flesh with superb flavor.

 - Facts of note: Sundowner is the lesser-known sibling of Pink Lady sometimes refered to as Cripps Red or Cripps II.
 This apple was developed in 1979 by the Western Australia Department of Agriculture.
 Sundowner® is a warm-climate apple that needs long hot summers to ripen, but it also has a low-chill requirement and will tolerate winters where temperatures are rarely below freezing.
 Sundowner® matures very late, after Pink Lady®.
 The moderately vigorous Sundowner® tree exhibits a spreading growth habit.
-Sundowner®; orchards are very productive and precocious so they require early, heavy thinning to size the fruit; A pollenizer is recommended for maximum productivity.
+Sundowner®; orchards are very productive and precocious so they require early, heavy thinning to size the fruit.

 - Pollination: Self-Fruitful.